sachinraja/rodemirror/examples/separate-read-write/README.md

-# controlled-input
+# separate-read-write

-Store a controlled value.
+Manage a separate reading and writing value.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).